 Long-term control medications reduce airway inflammation and prevent asthma attacks and symptoms in children.
 Immunomodulatory agents such as Nucala (mepolizumab), theophylline, leukotriene modifiers such as Singulair (montelukast), and inhaled corticosteroids such as Pulmicort Flexhaler are some common medicines given for long-term asthma control.

 Allergies that trigger asthma are also treated with medications and immunotherapy (allergy shots).
 In addition, doctors may create an asthma action plan for each child for long-term control.
 This plan helps the parents decide the next step, such as when to change medicines or seek emergency help, based on the child’s symptoms.
+Schools and daycares often require that children have copies of their asthma plans on file.

 How To Prevent Asthma In Children?